hieuhuynhluu/nvidia_jetsonnano_ai_specialist_suit_identifier/README.md

 # Requirements
-- Docker container: https://catalog.ngc.nvidia.com/orgs/nvidia/teams/dli/containers/dli-nano-ai must be properly set up.
+- Docker container: https://catalog.ngc.nvidia.com/orgs/nvidia/teams/dli/containers/dli-nano-ai must be properly set up on the Jetson Nano.
 Use the latest tag.
 - Jetson Nano with USB webcam.

 # How to use model